Shakuhachi

 1857, first month: The 'Komusō' temple Fudai-ji issues a partly pre-printed 'Suiteki shugyō-tome',

-吹笛修行留, "Stop for Flute-playing Ascetic Practice" "Fuke Shūmon Supervision Certificat".
+吹笛修行留, "Authorized Place for Flute-playing Ascetic Practice" "Fuke Shūmon Supervision Certificat".

 Fudai-ji Stop for Flute-playing Ascetic Practice